 When the production is complete it is necessary to compile various documents (where applicable through the P4A system) such as the transmission form, programme as completed form, music cue sheet, billing, post production script (if applicable), BBC television compliance form, and underlying contracts and agreements.
 Full details of the BBC's delivery contacts and requirements (including timings) are as set out on the delivery website and a representative from the appropriate deliveries area will be in touch with you closer to your programme delivery date.
 Please note that the underlying paperwork you are required to deliver forms part of the Delivery Items set out in the Programme Production Agreement and that delivery is not complete until they are received and accepted.
 It should be noted that payment of your final invoice cannot be approved until Business Affairs has accepted all the necessary underlying paperwork.

-Independent production companies can make use of the wealth and resources from BBC Information and Archives.
+Independent production companies can make use of the wealth and resources from BBC Archives.
 Please note the BBC DOES NOT ISSUE charge codes externally for this

 Charge codes are for internal BBC use only.
-(NB: You may be asked for a charge code by Information and Archives, so please make clear you are an independent production company making a programme for the BBC.)
-As an independent, you will need to set up an account with Information and Archives and budget for any costs involved in using I&A's services, as this must be covered by the primary rights licence fee.
-Information and guidance notes relating to the resources available from the BBC's Information & Archives department and how Information and Archives operates with independents is available on the information and archives page.
+(NB: You may be asked for a charge code by BBC Archives, so please make clear you are an independent production company making a programme for the BBC.)
+As an independent, you will need to set up an account with BBC Archives and budget for any costs involved in using I&A's services, as this must be covered by the primary rights licence fee.
+Information and guidance notes relating to the resources available from the BBC's Archive department and how Information and Archives operates with independents is available on the Archives page.

 Under the provisions of your production agreement, certain distribution activities regarding the programme in the UK must carry the BBC logo (General Term 16.2.4).
 If you are licensing any of these rights to third parties you are required to ensure that they enter into a Trade Mark licence directly with the BBC for these purposes.
 There is a streamlined process to enable you to achieve this, which is explained on the Information sheet in the downloads section on this page.
 Make sure you have the following Trade Mark documentation, all three of these documents can be found in the downloads section of this page, top right.